Is something off with the sound of your record player?

 This is blatant and extremely hard to miss.
 If your record sounds scratchy and like sandpaper is rubbing on it, either the needle needs to be adjusted or it is going bad and should be replaced.

-Needles are attached to metal strips that hold the tiny little needle point in place.
+All types of turntable needles are attached to metal strips that hold the tiny little needle point in place.
 This metal strip provides two functions:

 - It holds the needle in place (duh)